sfc-gh-sdevitt/sfquickstarts/site/sfguides/src/getting_started_with_Horizon_for_Data_Governance/getting_started_with_horizon_for_data_governance_in_snowflake.md

 WHERE ZIP NOT IN ('97135', '95357');
 ````

 Which members from postal_code 97135 AND 95357 have have opted in for text messages?
+This should not result in any rows because these zipcodes aren't from MA.
 ````
 SELECT
     ID,FIRST_NAME,PHONE_NUMBER,EMAIL, COMPANY